-<BL1>How do learners first meet core concepts?
+How do learners first meet core concepts?
 How are they re-enforced?
 Is it through an abstract definition, supported by a more concrete explained example, or via hands-on work that students are engaged in?

-<BL1>What kind of semantic profile do your lessons follow?
-Are you able to avoid ‘flatlining’, where students explore only abstract or concrete language?
+What kind of semantic profile do your lessons follow?
+Are you able to avoid “flatlining”, where students explore only abstract or concrete language?

-<BL1>Are you alternating between concrete and abstract poles in a way that helps deepen the understandings of students as they link curriculum concepts to practical experience by helping them link curriculum concepts to practical experience and back again?
+Are you alternating between concrete and abstract poles in a way that helps deepen the understandings of students as they link curriculum concepts to practical experience by helping them link curriculum concepts to practical experience and back again?

-<H2>Definitions of Computational Thinking
+Definitions of computational thinking

-<TX1>The promotion of Computational Thinking (CT) has been a key factor in the development of the UK’s computing curriculum.
+The promotion of CT has been a key factor in the development of the UK’s computing curriculum.
 However, the claims of early advocates that CT skills could be applied widely in subjects beyond computing are now advanced more cautiously to avoid the danger of over-promising (Tedre and Denning, 2016).
-We can use the distinction between concrete and abstract to examine the differences between two popular interpretations of Computational Thinking (CT).
+We can use the distinction between concrete and abstract to examine the differences between two popular interpretations of CT.
 The first is an influential take from Jeanette Wing.
 “The most important and high-level thought process in computational thinking is the abstraction process.
 Abstraction is used in defining patterns, generalizing from instances, and parameterization” (Wing, 2011).
 Many learning resources designed to support the computing curriculum present this principle as four key pillars of CT: decomposition, pattern recognition, abstraction and algorithmic thinking (BBC Bitesize, n.d.).
 The essence here is to deal with concepts and principles as abstract and separate from the context of coding.

-<TX2>Another widely used definition of CT by Brennan and Resnick (2012) was developed in response to a thought experiment “How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?”.
+Another widely used definition of CT by Brennan and Resnick (2012) was developed in response to a thought experiment “How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?”.
 The researchers took a grounded/situated approach to mapping the potential learning dimensions of students designing and coding collaborative, creative computing projects.
 The resulting map they created includes computational concepts, computational practices and computational perspectives.

-<BL1>Computational concepts include sequences, loops, parallelism, events, conditionals, operators, and data; thus representing the mechanics of coding structures.
+Computational concepts include sequences, loops, parallelism, events, conditionals, operators and data, thus representing the mechanics of coding structures.

-<BL1>Computational practices include debugging, iteration, reuse and remixing, and abstracting and taking a modular approach.
+Computational practices include debugging, iteration, reuse and remixing, abstracting and taking a modular approach.